TACC/gateways19-hpc-in-the-cloud/block2/running-image-classifier-in-abaco.md

 ### Lecture: Changing the Dockerfile

-Once we register our actor and sent it a message, Abaco will pass the contents of the message in the `$MSG` environment variable.
+Once we register our actor and send it a message, Abaco will pass the contents of the message in the `$MSG` environment variable.
 We can use a bash script to capture it, and then run our classifier script with it.
 Because we have added this wrapper script, we will need to update our Dockerfile before we create an Abaco actor.